juju/docs/src/en/models.md

    For in-depth coverage see page [Machine authentication][machine-auth].

-^# List SSH access keys

-   Use the `ssh-keys` command to list SSH keys currently permitting access to all machines, present and future, in a model:

-   `juju ssh-keys [options]`

-   For command line help and syntax run `juju help ssh-keys`.

 ^# Remove SSH access

    Use the `remove-ssh-key` command to remove SSH access to all machines,